btjones-me/public_transport_heatmap/README.md

 Will create a heatmap of the journey times from a given location to all locations in the given city.

 Useful for deciding where to live based on journey times (not distance) from areas of interest.

+Will work in a similar way to [mapnificent](https://www.mapnificent.net/london/) which is very useful, except this will be capable of visualising an extra dimension